Complete Leopard Gecko Setup Guide (Beginner Friendly)

 - Plain Calcium Bowl: Leave a small cap of plain calcium (no D3) in the tank at all times.

-Ready to build the perfect habitat?
+Ready to build it without guesswork?

 Launch Gecko Builder